basic-1/basic-1c/b1c/docs/reference.md

 **Examples of comments:**
 `10 REM This is a full-line comment`
 `REM Another full-line comment`
-`30 A = 20 'assign the value 20 to the variable A`
+`30 A = 20 'assign 20 to variable A`

 ## Constants

-Constant is an element of every BASIC program representing a number or text string.
+Constant is a part of BASIC program representing a number or a text string.
 String constants are embraced in double-quote characters.
-All double-quote characters withing string constants have to be doubled (to distinguish them from the embracing characters).
+All double-quote characters withing string constants have to be doubled (to distinguish them from the embracing ones).
 BASIC1 compiler does not support fractional data types.
-Numeric constants allow type specifying character addition at the end.
-See **Data type specifiers** chapter for details.
+Data type specifier can be added at the end of a numeric constant.
+See [**Data type specifiers**](#Data-type-specifiers) chapter for details.
 Optional `B1_FEATURE_HEX_NUM` feature allows writing integer constants in hexadecimal form (with `0x` prefix).
+BASIC1 compiler includes the option by default (refer to `b1core` submodule description for details).

 **Examples of constants:**
-`"this is a string constant"`
+`"this is a string constant"` - a string constant
-`"string constant with "" character"`
+`"string constant with "" character"` - another string constant
-`0`
+`0` - a numeric constant
 `-1`
 `+10`
-`123`
-`0xFF`
+`123%` - a nummeric constant with `INT` data type specifier
+`0xFF` - a numeric constant in hexadecimal form

 ## Identifiers

-Identifier is a text string representing function or variable.
-Identifier must start from a Latin letter, can consist of Lating letters, digits and underscore character, can end with a type specifier and must not be longer than 31 character.
+Identifier is a text string used to name function or variable.
+Identifier must start from a Latin letter, can consist of Lating letters, digits and underscore character, can end with a type specifier and must not be longer than 31 characters.
 Type specifier character is mandatory for identifiers representing string variables or functions returing string values.
 String type specifier is `$` character.
 Numeric type specifiers are optional.
-Identifier are case-insensitive so identifiers `var1`, `Var1` and `VAR1` all refer to the same function or variable.
+Identifiers are case-insensitive so identifiers `var1`, `Var1` and `VAR1` all refer to the same function or variable.

 **Examples of identifiers:**
 `a` - can be a numeric variable name or a function returning numeric value
+`A%` - a numeric identifier with `INT` data type specifier
 `s$`, `s1$`, `text$` - string variables or functions names

 ## Variables

 Variable is a named program object used for storing values.
-In BASIC program variables are represented with identifiers.
-Every variable has data type which determines the values that the variable can contain.
-BASIC1 data types are described below (see **Data types** chapter).
+In BASIC program identifiers are used to name variables.
+Every variable has data type which determines values that the variable can contain.
+BASIC1 data types are described below (see [**Data types**](#Data-types) chapter).
 There are two types of variables in BASIC1 language: simple variables and subscripted variables.
 A simple variable can contain a single value only and a subscripted variable can contain multiple values, each identified with subscript(-s).
 Subscripted variables are often called arrays.
 BASIC1 compiler supports one-, two- and three-dimensional arrays.
-Initially every variable gets a value choosen as default value for its data type: zero for numeric data types and empty string for textual one.
+Initially every variable gets a value choosen as default value for its data type: zero for numeric data types and empty string for textual type.
 Simple and subscripted variables can be created explicitly using `DIM` statement.
 Subscripted variables created implicitly get minimum subscript value equal to 0 and maximum subscript value equal to 10.
 Minimum subscript value can be changed with `OPTION BASE` statement. `OPTION EXPLICIT` statement can be used to turn off implicit variables declaration.

 **Examples:**
 `A = 10` 'here `A` is a numeric variable